anitakumar/pandora/readme.md

 If you add more product_types you will see additional column.
 The code should produce the same dataset each time the code is executed.

+## Assumptions
+1. Only date is used not datetime
+2. No duplicate rows

 ### How to create synthetic data
 1. Open a Jupyter notebook pandora_synthetic_data.ipynb